Basic Information on Brain Injury

 What can I do to help recovery?

 Although the physical, sensory, cognitive and psychological changes may improve with treatment and time, they may not go away completely.
 The key for most survivors and caregivers is learning how to recognize the difficulties that have been caused by their brain injury and how to manage them.
-The best way to do that is through the use of compensatory strategies, which involves using different ways to accomplish a task that is more difficult since the injury.
+The best way to do that is through the use of compensatory strategies, or doing old things new ways.

 compensatory strategies focus on a person’s intact skills and strengths to help them be successful with overcoming challenges in the areas of self-care, attention, memory, behavior.
 We all use some of these methods.
 These strategies can be simple, like writing things down in notebooks, posting notes on the refrigerator, or carrying a pocket calendar; some can be more complex, like smart phone Apps, medication alarms, or emergency response systems.
 Compensatory strategies do not fix the underlying problem; it takes more time, energy, and attention to make them work, but when used consistently, they can dramatically improve function.